AirWalk-Digital/AWSXenos/README.md

 ### Why not use [CheckAccessNotGranted](https://docs.aws.amazon.com/access-analyzer/latest/APIReference/API_CheckAccessNotGranted.html) ?
 We don't know the set of accounts that shouldn't access the resource or role.

+### How does it work ?
+AWSXenos currently assesses access based on [https://github.com/Netflix-Skunkworks/policyuniverse](https://github.com/Netflix-Skunkworks/policyuniverse).

 ## Features
 - [x] Use as library